sdss/jaeger/docs/sphinx/intro.rst

 - Provides implementations for commonly used tasks (e.g., go to position, send trajectory).
 - Stores last known positions and provide a system to recover from unexpected errors.
 - Implements the Field View Camera control and feedback loop.
-- Provides a TCP/IP interface to send commands and output keywords using the SDSS- standard formatting.
+- Provides a TCP/IP interface to send commands and output keywords using the SDSS-standard formatting.

 The code for jaeger is developed in `GitHub <https://github.com/sdss/jaeger>`__ and can be installed using `sdss_install <https://github.com/sdss/sdss_install>`__ or by running ::